How To Properly Recover From Oral SurgeryJune 20, 2022 3:49 pm

 Keeping your mouth clean after oral surgery protects you from infection.
 For the first 24 hours after surgery, you shouldn’t brush your teeth or rinse your mouth.
 The blood clot needs to form.
 After 24 hours, you may be able to return to brushing, but you’ll still need to avoid the surgery site.
 You may also be instructed to gently rinse with warm saltwater.
 We’ll always provide detailed instructions on post-surgery oral hygiene.

-Oral Surgery at DFW Family Dentistry in Burleson, Dallas, & Keller
+Oral Surgery at Cherry Blossom Family Dentistry in Burleson, Dallas, & Keller

 Our dentists offer oral surgeries like tooth extractions and wisdom teeth removal.
 Before a procedure, we’ll talk about what you can expect, what recovery will look like, and any instructions on medication and cleaning.
 Visit us at Uptown Dental Studio in Dallas, Cherry Blossom Family Dentistry in Burleson, or Highland Oaks Family Dentistry in Keller.
 If you have any questions or want to book an appointment, please contact us today!Contact Us